-The words above quoted were used by a Government official who is one of the foremost scientific men in this Navy, in conversation with me.
-Imposing the condition that his name should not be mentioned, he proceeded to develop the idea by a series of sug- ventors.
-A war with Spain would gestions so striking as to excite the bring into existence many contrivanutmost interest.
+lefore long the methods of warfare for the cost of one battle ship. most approved to-day will be regarded "The advantage of high explosives by a Government official who is one of the foremost scientific men in this Navy, in conversation with me.
+Impesing the condition that his name should not be mentioned, he proceeded to develop the idea by a series of sugrestions so striking as to excite the atmost interest.
 He said: